Wiggle37/server/README.md

 # Website

-API for the backend of my website
+API server for MongoDB to use for my [website](https://github.com/wiggle37/website)